Gaps & Punishes

 ,,+ is also -3 on block.
 Scorpion may attempt to use a + after this which will beat any attack that is slower than 10 frames.
 To stop Scorpion from poking, either use your own poke or use an attack that is 10 frames or faster.
 Throwing will also work as throws have a start-up of 10 frames.

-Scorpion’s Searing Rage variation consists of another string, Hack and Slash (+,).
+The Death Spear Kombo ability also gives Scorpion the Hack And Slash (+,) string.
 This string adds an overhead into low attack after Scorpion’s +.
 Be sure to block high and then low after blocking + then punish for a full combo.
 It’s important to not get hit by the overhead because Scorpion can cancel it into Hell Port for a combo.

 Note that if you are trying to Flawless Block Scorpion’s +, and he uses +, into Hell Port instead, your Flawless Block Attack will whiff and you will be punished by the Hell Port.
 In order to punish both +, and +,, you must wait after Flawless Blocking and only input + if Scorpion used +,.
 If Scorpion did not use +, and instead used +,, do not input + and continue to block.